choudhary-rahul18/Atlan-Customer-Support-Copilot/README.md

 - Automatically chooses the best response: ticket update, escalation, or information

 ---
-## Capabilities of Ticket Dashboard
+## Capabilities of Support Ticket Dashboard
 - Displays a centralized view of all support tickets in a clean, modern interface
 - Allows real-time tracking of tickets to monitor progress
 - Provides easy-to-read ticket cards with query details and status highlights